 Sometimes what you need is not more sleep, but better quality sleep.
 Be sure to move your body throughout the day.
 Take a brisk walk, do some at-home cardio exercises, follow your workout program that Fitness Kompanion has customized for you, or if you can’t find time for these, do some stretching before you sleep.

 As your body gets tired, you will sleep better at night.
 When you sleep better, you will work out more efficiently the following day.
+Here are more tips to combat insomnia.

 Last words

-The 80/20 rule is a method worth trying in terms of the efficiency it promises.
 Will you give the 80/20 rule a chance when working out with Kompanion?